 Tell me truthfully: should I be concerned for my safety?
 I mean, I don’t think he’d actually kill me, but a man with such an easy way with coffins has to be looking for opportunities to put that talent to use.

 * Harrison Ford, in case you didn’t know, was first trained as a carpenter before he became Han Solo.
-A while back, he did an interview with John Stewart and was asked if people ever want him to do carpentry for him – and if so, what does he say?
+A while back, he did an interview with John Stewart and was asked if people ever want him to do carpentry for them—and if so, what does he say?
 His response: “Same price.”
 Make a movie, make a table, same price.
 Now, Husband and I heard that and resolved to one day be wealthy enough to be able to pay Harrison Ford to build us a coffee table (my special hatred for basically every coffee table ever made is almost supernatural, but if Harrison Ford made and signed it, I’d love it forever and that’s about the only way Husband will be getting one.)
 We are not, as yet, in a position to pay Disney money for Mr. Ford’s time, but I feel like if I could just talk to him and explain what’s going on with the dining room, he would be willing to work for scale.

 ** I don’t know how else to describe it; it’s sort of like the stuff that’s meant to hang off the ceiling, but really firm and won’t scrape off no matter what and it’s hella sharp.
 The dogs were using it to scratch themselves, and I even gave it a go once or twice as a back scratcher: very effective, not attractive